syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/RowDragAndDrop.md

 N> Now, you can drag and drop the grid rows using mouse in UWP (Desktop) platform.

-N> Now, QueryRowDraggingReason.DragEnded event triggered even when we drop a row without changing the row index.

 ## Row drag and drop template

 SfDataGrid allows you to load a desired content when performing row drag and drop operation using the [SfDataGrid.RowDragDropTemplate](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~RowDragDropTemplate.html).
 The template can be defined either in code or XAML.